JimpeiYamamoto/PokemonLibraryApp/README.md

 - Utilizes UIKit and RxSwift: For smooth asynchronous operations and UI updates.
 - Clean Architecture: Offers excellent extendability and maintainability.
 - Paging Feature: Automatically loads the data of the next Pokémon as the user scrolls.
+- Modular Architecture with Swift Package Manager: The project adopts a modular architecture approach, separating concerns into distinct layers, each packaged as a local Swift Package.
+This enhances the scalability, manageability, and reusability of the code.

 ## Tech Stack
 - iOS (UIKit)